sanchit1591/uclaChats/README.md

 # uclaChats
-uclaChats is an optimized program to manage thousands of chats and contributions by hundred thousands of users in those chat
+uclaChats is an optimized program that involves a self designed custom hashmap to manage thousands of chats and contributions by hundred thousands of users in those chat.